EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 Lithuania has been the EU pay transparency pioneer since 2019, when it mandated salary ranges in job ads and banned salary history questions.
 While other countries are scrambling to build new systems for the 2026 deadline, Lithuania is upgrading an existing framework.

-According to DCI Consulting's analysis, the Government approved the Labour Code amendments on 18 March 2026, with finalisation in the Seimas on schedule for the 7 June 2026 EU deadline.
+According to DCI Consulting's analysis, the Government approved the Labour Code amendments on 18 March 2026.
+The Seimas then passed the Law Amending the Labour Code No. XIV-2894, which was published on 25 June 2026 and took effect from 7 June 2026.
 According to Sorainen's implementation guide, the 2026 update primarily adds the right to information and the 5% remediation trigger.
 See PayAlign's Full Directive Guide for more on Article 7 (right to information) and Article 10 (joint pay assessment).

 The Lithuanian approach is distinctive in three ways: